Healthy Homes Assessment Poraiti

 Home Assessments Poraiti for Rental Properties

-There are numerous things to be able to examine during the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
-A few examples are:
+There are a variety of concerns to check when conducting the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
+Some examples include:

-The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy services ruling can be significant for landlords and property managers.
-For specialist guidance, contact us today and book your rental property home assessment.
+The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can be extremely costly for property managers and landlords.
+For professional advice get in touch today and book your rental property house assessment.

 home assessments for rental properties